Meet Our Veterinarians

 Dr. Brian Kim

 Dr. Kim was raised in Chesterfield County, Virginia, where he had numerous pets growing up.
 After working for a veterinarian in high school, he decided to pursue veterinary medicine as a career.
 Dr. Kim attended Virginia Tech and received his D.V.M. from the Virginia-Maryland Regional College of Veterinary Medicine in 1990.
 After graduating from Veterinary School, Dr. Kim worked in Norfolk before he began working at Chesapeake Animal Hospital in 1993.
 Dr. Kim is a member of the American Veterinary Medical Association and the Virginia Veterinary Medical Association.
 He lives in Great Bridge with his wife and three children.
-They have a dog named Pal and two cats, Max and Daisy.
+They have two dogs, Pal and Cody, and two cats, Max and Daisy.
 They also have tropical fish to the delight of Max and Daisy.
 Dr. Kim enjoys playing tennis, fishing, and gardening.

 Dr. Christine Neering